CSCfi/csc-user-guide/docs/support/tutorials/gis/virtual-rasters.md

 Set up your credentials for [GDAL](../../../apps/gdal.md) before running `gdalbuildvrt`.

-### Creating virtual raster with GDAL gdal_translate and STAC
+### Creating virtual raster from STAC results

 STAC (Spatio-Temporal Asset Catalog) is a way to describe (raster) datasets with support to search data by time and location.
-For example [Paituli STAC] includes several Finnish datasets and explains the STAC concepts in more detail.
+For example [Paituli STAC](https://paituli.csc.fi/stac.html) includes several Finnish datasets and explains the STAC concepts in more detail.

 [GDAL supports searching STAC](https://gdal.org/drivers/raster/stacit.html) and creating virtual rasters based on the results.